-How to earn Hyatt points in 2020
+Guide on how to earn Hyatt points

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 There are plenty of reasons why Million Mile Secrets readers love Hyatt.

 The chain has amazing hotels in popular destinations around the world.
 It takes relatively few points to stay at top-notch hotels compared to other chains.
 Hyatt points are easy to earn, either directly with the World of Hyatt Credit Card or by transferring points from cards like the Ink Business Preferred Credit Card.

 Let’s take a look at all the ways to earn Hyatt points in 2020, starting with the easiest way to rack up loads of points.